If you want to combine your interest in the environment with business and leadership, sustainability consulting could be

-You could train to become an IEMA practitioner (PIEMA) or a chartered environmentalist (CEnv), both respected benchmarks of the profession.
+As you gain experience, you can train to become an IEMA practitioner (PIEMA) or a chartered environmentalist (CEnv), both respected benchmarks of the profession.
 Chartered status is achieved through the Institution of Environmental Sciences.
-Both PIEMA and CEnv involve training and examinations to demonstrate sound knowledge, proven experience and a profound commitment to sustainability.
+Both PIEMA and CEnv involve training and examinations to demonstrate sound knowledge, proven experience and a commitment to sustainability.
 You may receive support from your employer towards professional accreditation.

-During your first few years, you are likely to spend a lot of time carrying out environmental assessments and working on site.
+During your first few years, you're likely to spend a lot of time carrying out environmental assessments and working on site.
 With experience, you may be asked to take full responsibility for small projects, from start to completion.

 It will usually take around five years for you to progress into a senior role, where you may have responsibility for junior staff.
 You will manage larger projects and build relationships with potential clients.

 With sufficient experience at senior level, you could progress onto principal level, where you would take full responsibility for multiple substantial sustainability projects, lead a team of sustainability experts, prepare tenders and grow the business by developing new services and products.

-If you are willing to relocate within the UK, you're likely to increase your chances of progression.
+If you're willing to relocate within the UK, you're likely to increase your chances of progression.
 There are also opportunities to work on projects abroad.